Samagra-Development/Samagra-Website/src/pages/joinus/index.md

     type: text
   - required: true
     label: Benchmark output
-    hint: Upload an Excel/ Presentation/Concept Note you have created in this calendar year
+    hint: Upload an Excel/Presentation/Concept Note you have created in this calendar year
-    placeholder: Upload an Excel/ Presentation/Concept Note that you have created in this calendar year
+    placeholder: Upload an Excel/Presentation/Concept Note that you have owned and created (preferably in this calendar year)
     type: file
     validation: VALID_FILE
     actionName: Upload